AdobeDocs/commerce-knowledge-base.en/help/how-to/general/change-email-address-on-magento-account.md

 ---
-title: Change email address on a Magento.com account
+title: How to change email address on magento.com account when the field is grayed out
 description: This article discusses how to change the email address on your [Magento.com](https://account.magento.com) account when the field is grayed out.
 ---
 # Change email address on a Magento.com account